agateblue/django-dynamic-preferences/README.md

-Django-dynamic-preferences is a Django app (really?)
+Django-dynamic-preferences is a Django app designed to